-- Failure to diagnose major medical conditions: e.g. cancer.
+For example, cancer.
 Cancer is often treatable if diagnosed early.
-The cost of treating most conditions before they become full blown is minimal.
-We will help you trouble shoot the important step that your physician missed in diagnosis that cost you subsequent issues.
+The cost of treating most conditions before they become full-blown is minimal.
+We will help you troubleshoot the important step that your physician missed in diagnosis that cost you subsequent issues.
 We will offer expert testimony to establish negligence according to the legal requirements of Connecticut.

-- Birth Injuries: Birth injuries to the mother or infant can often be avoided through adhering to the medical best practices.
+Birth injuries to the mother or infant can often be avoided by adhering to the medical best practices.
 The advanced technical know-how, if used appropriately can help health professionals decide the course of action required to prevent birth injuries.
 Through our help, you will be able to litigate cervical tears, uterine rupture or limb dislocations acquired during parturition.

-- Nursing home neglect: resulting in harm to the patient.
-Patients who spend the later years of their lives in nursing homes require particularly exceptional health care attendance.
+Resulting in harm to the patient.
+Patients who spend the later years of their lives in nursing homes require particularly exceptional healthcare attendance.
 If you or your family member feels that they have been neglected and left to their own means at a nursing home facility, feel free to contact us.

 resulting in harm or delayed healing.
 Some medications are not supposed to be used concurrently with others that cause adverse interactions.
-Overdose, under dose, or mixing up of medications can cause problems.
+Overdose, underdose, or mixing up of medications can cause problems.
 When problems like these arise we can help you get the compensation you deserve.